-Standing Desks Verses Sitting What’s The Solution?
+Standing Verses Sitting In The Office Space

-The approach you take to using a standing desk or sitting desk or both could well depend on your risk factors towards developing any of the conditions previously mentioned in the https://www.sydneyphysioclinic.com.au/injury-rehabilitation/standing-desks-office-future/ blog.
-However my personal feeling taken from a musculoskeletal physiotherapists perspective is that generally a height adjustable desk is probably the best approach for an office worker.
-As much as I see countless clients with postural issues exacerbated from their sitting desk jobs and I would love to eliminate the sitting from these peoples lives, I am also realistic that prolonged standing in many will have it’s own postural issues and a better plan of attack is to allow for the constant varying of positions throughout the day.
+Considering staying still in any position be it sitting, standing or lying for too long isn’t considered great for your health regardless of which posture it is, then it goes with out saying that as an office worker how you structure your approach to your work day both positionally as well as activity-wise is crucial to managing your long term health.
+The exact approach you take with regard to using a standing desk or sitting at work (or a combination) could well depend on your risk factors towards developing any of the conditions previously mentioned in the https://www.sydneyphysioclinic.com.au/injury-rehabilitation/standing-desks-office-future/ blog.
+However as a musculoskeletal physiotherapists it is my perspective that generally speaking a variable height adjustable office desk is probably the best approach for the average white collar worker.
+As much as I see countless clients suffering symptoms that appear to be exacerbated by postural issues associated with their seated desk job, and I therefore in many I would love to eliminate a big chunk of sitting time from these individuals lives… I am also realistic, and prolonged standing in many of these individuals will come with its own postural issues and complaints and therefore a more logical plan of attack is to allow for the constant varying of working postures throughout the day.

 Considering A Standing Desk?
 Where Should You Start?